 Jeff “Bro” Olsen, Coach

 Bro attended Benilde High School, graduating from there in 1962, and then attended Mankato State College.
 After being drafted, he served in Vietnam as an infantryman with the 1st Infantry Division in 1967-68 and then graduated from the University of Minnesota in 1970.
 He and his wife Autumn left the Twin Cities and moved north in 1972 where they build their home in the Beltrami Island State Forest, south of Roseau.
 They have four adult children.

 His team won a berth in the MN State Wrestling Tournament in 1996.
-He did so in Roseau, which makes his accomplishments all the more incredible as no team has been to the state hockey tournament as many times as the Roseau Rams.
+He did so in Roseau, which makes his accomplishments all the more incredible, as no team has been to the state hockey tournament as many times as the Roseau Rams.
 He was coach of the Year in Region/Section 8 in 1988, 1994, and 1996.
-He had 36 state entrants, 12 state place-winners, including 3 state champions and 3 runners-up.
+He had 36 state entrants and 12 state place-winners, including three state champions and three runners-up.

 Coaches up in the northern part of the state will long remember, appreciate, and respect “Brother Jeff’ for his passion for kids, wrestling, and seeing the lighter side of life.
 He helped ease a lot of tension in an incredibly competitive section.
 He has helped forge lasting friendships that are still present today.

 Bro still lives in the Roseau area, and he and his stocking cap and camera are a familiar sight to see down at the “show.”
 He remains active in his community as a reporter and columnist for the Roseau Times-Region.